SigNoz/signoz/frontend/src/container/OnboardingContainer/Modules/APM/Swift/md-docs/LinuxAMD64/QuickStart/swift-linuxamd64-quickStart-instrumentApplication.md

 &nbsp;

 If you call this `doWork` function, it will add a trace with span name "doWork" and attributes with key-value pair.
-You can modify this function accordign to your needs.
+You can modify this function according to your needs.
 To read more about spans, you can follow [this link](https://opentelemetry.io/docs/concepts/signals/traces/#spans)